Kommunicate-io/Kommunicate-Web-SDK/server/README.md

 ## How to debug the Production Kommunicate-Web-SDK in localhost.

-> Note -> These steps will be applicable for all environments like -> test, release, prod_in, prod etc. Make sure update only that environment key and hostUrl.
+> Note -> These steps will be applicable for all environments like -> test, release, prod_in, prod etc. Please ensure that you update only the environment key and hostUrl

-Step-1: Open the `config-env.js` file in Kommunicate-Web-SDK.
+Step 1: Open the `config-env.js` file in Kommunicate-Web-SDK.

-Step-2: Search for the `development:` key in `config-env.js` file an replace the `development -> _development`
+Step 2: Search for the `development:` key in `config-env.js` file and replace the `development -> _development`
 > ![Screenshot 2024-01-17 at 11 34 03 AM](https://github.com/Kommunicate-io/Kommunicate-Web-SDK/assets/109517510/40228a67-9d68-4dae-b9ac-9e3d487e1e48)

-Step-3: Search for the `prod:` key in `config-env.js` file and replace that key with `development`
+Step 3: Search for the `prod:` key in `config-env.js` file and replace that key with `development`

 > ![Screenshot 2024-01-17 at 11 36 12 AM](https://github.com/Kommunicate-io/Kommunicate-Web-SDK/assets/109517510/49774a67-ed72-40b7-8e23-67250eb85448)

-Step-4: Replace the prod env `hostUrl:https:widget.kommunicate.io` to this `hostUrl: 'http://localhost:3030',`
+Step 4: Replace the prod env `hostUrl:https:widget.kommunicate.io` to this `hostUrl: 'http://localhost:3030',`
 >  ![Screenshot 2024-01-17 at 11 30 52 AM](https://github.com/Kommunicate-io/Kommunicate-Web-SDK/assets/109517510/d32a1f4d-69f0-4184-837a-3d595f5d2bb8)

-Step-5: After changing the config variable open the terminal and run this command.
+Step 5: After changing the config variable open the terminal and run this command.
 > $ npm run dev

 ## How to point Kommunicate script to your server?